George Cleve

 George Wolfgang Cleve (July 9, 1936 – August 27, 2015) was an Austrian-born American conductor.
 He was best known for his interpretation of Mozart.

 Life

 Born in Vienna, the son of Felix Cleve (born Feb.
 8th, 1890 in Vienna) and the former Melitta Monheit, the family emigrated from Austria in 1938 after the Anschluss, and settled in New York City in 1940.
 Cleve studied at The High School of Music & Art and the Mannes College of Music.
 He was a student of Leonard Bernstein, George Szell and Pierre Monteux.
-Monteux was the one whom suggested Cleve as a substitute conductor for a concert at the Palace of the Legion of Honor, San Francisco, in 1960, which marked Cleve's professional debut.
+Monteux was the one who suggested Cleve as a substitute conductor for a concert at the Palace of the Legion of Honor, San Francisco, in 1960, which marked Cleve's professional debut.

 Career

 Cleve was music director of the Winnipeg Symphony Orchestra from 1968-1970.
 He subsequently served as music director of the San Jose Symphony from 1972 to 1992.
 He was respected, but also demanding, as musicians noted: